Anthony Costa [Writer/Director]

 When questioned, Silver reveals that both cases – the Wall St. robbery, and the dead

-Judges – were actually linked.
+Judges – are actually linked.
 He also explains the true nature of the Judges… Each of

 them was heavily involved in “child trafficking” and the sexual exploitation of children,